Perhentian Turtle Project

 Love turtles and committed to starting a career in marine conservation?
-Join the Perhentian Turtle project team on this Turtle Conservation Internship as a Volunteer Coordinator where you’ll pick up vital field skills, collect data on a daily basis and patrol nesting beaches at night.
-Plus develop your people management skills as you’re responsible for small groups of volunteers who you’ll educate about turtles and marine conservation each week.
+Join the Perhentian Turtle Project team on this Turtle Conservation Internship as a Volunteer Coordinator where you’ll pick up vital field skills, collect data on a daily basis and patrol nesting beaches at night.
+Plus develop your people management skills as you will be responsible for small groups of volunteers who you’ll educate about turtles and marine conservation each week.

-During the turtle conservation internship you’ll mainly be in charge of leading volunteers on project-related activities.
+As a Volunteer Coordinator you will mainly be in charge of leading volunteers on project-related activities.
 In order to do so, you will receive training on the nature and activities of the project as well as sea turtles and marine conservation.
-Consequently, you will develop your leadership and communication skills.
+Consequently, you will develop your leadership, communication and community outreach skills.
+Alongside that, you are expected to work together with the assistant data coordinator in collecting the data of the foraging, nesting, and hatchery data of sea turtles on a daily basis.
 This means that the Volunteer Coordinator should expect to frequently be around and interact with people.